nikosT/regale-nixos-compose/oar-iccs/README.md

 This composition proposes an environment with the development of OAR3 from the ICCS team focusing on performance/energy efficiency.
 [NAS Parallel Benchmarks](https://www.nas.nasa.gov/software/npb.html) are provided.

 ## Main Steps
-See main [README](../README.md) for more information about setting.
+See main [README](../README.md) for more information about the settings.

 # Build
 ## For Docker